CesiumGS/3d-tiles-samples/EXT_mesh_features/TwoPrimitivesOnePropertyTable/README.md

 ![Image](../EXT_mesh_features-quads.png)

-### Metadata Structure and Instances
+### Metadata Structure and Entities

-The structure and instances of the metadata in this example are the same as in the [ExplicitFeatureIdsAndSimpleProperty](../ExplicitFeatureIdsAndSimpleProperty#metadata-structure) example.
+The structure and entities of the metadata in this example are the same as in the [ExplicitFeatureIdsAndSimpleProperty](../ExplicitFeatureIdsAndSimpleProperty#metadata-structure) example.
 But in this case, the _single_ property table is associated with the feature IDs for _both_ mesh primitives, showing that it is possible to re-use properties across multiple primitives in a single glTF asset.

 ## Example Sandcastle